ayemos/akagi/README.rst

 Features
 ---------

-akagi supports *iter* and *save* interface for various data sources such as Amazon Redshift, Amazon S3 (more in future).
+akagi enablbes you to access various data sources such as Amazon Redshift, Amazon S3 and Google Spreadsheet (more in future) from python.

 -------------
 Installation